Ralph Patt: Return to geology

 As a studio musician in the 1970s, Patt had to play less jazz and more rock and roll, and so he changed careers.
 He returned to geology while continuing to pursue jazz as an avocation.
 Around 1975 he began working on his doctoral degree in hydrogeology.
 Employed by the US Department of Energy, he specialized in groundwater contamination from nuclear waste; as a research hydrogeologist, he accepted assignments worldwide and had extensive travels in Ukraine and Russia.

 He was employed by Oregon's Department of Water Resources, where he served as its expert on the risks to the Columbia River from the Hanford Site.
 As a hydrological geologist (hydrologist), he was appointed to a panel of outside experts that reviewed and then "slammed" the U.S. Department of Energy's report on the safety of the underground storage of high-level nuclear waste at Hanford.

 Death

 In 2002 and 2010, Patt's hometown was listed as Canby, Oregon, near Portland.
-Having been diagnosed with kidney cancer in 2007, Ralph Oliver Patt died at the age of 80 on 6 October 2010 in Canby at home.
+Having been diagnosed with kidney cancer in 2007, Patt died at the age of 80 on 6 October 2010 in Canby at home.
 To honor his memory, the Ralph Patt Memorial Scholarship provided full tuition, room, and board for a college student to attend the Mel Brown Jazz Camp in 2011.